Explain a forecast from time series models with dependence-aware (conditional/observational) Shapley values

 empirical.n_samples_aicc

 Positive integer.
 Number of samples to consider in AICc optimization.
 The default value is 1000.
-Only used for
+Only used when

 empirical.type